buddyboss/buddyboss-platform/readme.txt

 == Screenshots ==

-1. **Activity Streams** - Global, personal, and group activity streams with threaded commenting, direct posting, favoriting and @mentions.
+1. **Activity Feeds** - Global, personal, and group activity streams with threaded commenting, direct posting, favoriting and @mentions.
 All with full RSS feeds and email notification support.
 2. **Extended Profiles** - Fully editable profile fields allow you to define the fields users can fill in to describe themselves.
 Tailor profile fields to suit your audience.
 3. **User Settings** - Give your users complete control over profile and notification settings.
 Settings are fully integrated into your theme, and can be disabled by the administrator.
 4. **Extensible Groups** - Powerful public, private or hidden groups allow your users to break the discussion down into specific topics.
 Extend groups with your own custom features using the group extension API.